-“The HSA did not offer appropriate counseling when the results were given, and Sada did not take this information well, he resorted to violence,” explains Estele.
+“The HSA did not offer appropriate counselling when the result was given, and Sada did not take this information well; he resorted to violence,” explains Estele.
 “He beat me on the way home and when we arrived, he refused to enter the hut saying he would rather sleep outside because he had nothing to fear for he was already dead.
 I tried to comfort him with food but he threw it away.”

 Days turned to months, and Sada’s anger did not subdue.
 He slept in the house but refused to go to the health facility where he had been referred for ART initiation.
 In September 2017, Sada started to get sick.
 He developed sores and mumps and experienced frequent diarrhea.
 Worried about her grandson’s state, Estele reached out to the area’s Community Resource Person (CRP), Affack Kasenda, for assistance that same month.
 Affack visited the household repeatedly and tried to reason with Sada explaining that the medication prescribed to him would make him better but Sada still refused to reason with the CRP.

-“The aim of our first visit was to build rapport with the child and the grandmother so that we get to know each other” shared Lazarus.
+“The aim of our first visit was to build rapport with the child and the grandmother so that we get to know each other,” shared Lazarus.
 “We brought a ball with us and played football with Sada.
 We later sat down with him and illustrated how the security of a country works and what would be the repercussions if it were compromised.
-This seemed to excite Sada so we compared this with the immunity of a human being.
+This seemed to excite Sada, so we compared this with the immunity of a human being.
 However, we did not tell him that we knew his HIV status.”

-During the next visit, Sada looked so relaxed.
-They played and talked and later the two CEFs gradually made their intentions clear.
-This time they talked about Sada’s immunity and how much danger he was putting himself in by not taking medication.
-They told him that they would arrange for him to go to the hospital and start taking medication.
-This worked and finally, on 4th December 2017, 9 months after Sada’s positive HIV diagnosis, he was placed on ART.
+The first weeks of taking medication were not a pleasant experience for Sada.
+He experienced nausea and was frequently vomiting.
+He also felt dizzy which forced him to stop going to school.
+Disappointed in the turn of events, Sada refused to take more medication.
 Estelle informed CEF Lazarus, who referred Sada to the facility once more and his medication was changed.
-Sada received more counseling and he continued with his treatment.
-The nausea, dizziness and recurring diarrhea stopped, and his sores begun to heal.
+Sada received more counselling and he continued with his treatment.
+The nausea and dizziness and recurring diarrhea stopped, and his sores began to heal.
 A month later, Sada regained his health.

 “I make sure Sada doesn’t miss his ART appointments.
 Since the hospital is far and Sada’s grandmother is old, I pick Sada up on my bicycle and take him to the health facility for checkups and medication.
 I also take him to the teen club every month,” shared CRP Affack Kasenda.

 “I put the medication in two different plastic bags and told him the blue one is for the morning and the black one for the evening.
 He takes them without being reminded.
 Actually, Sada has become an advocate among his peers at the teen club as he encourages them to go to the hospital whenever they feel sick so that they remain healthy and do not miss classes”.